MuertoGB/SMCFT/smcft/readme.txt

 To Flash the SMC:
- 1. Remove the internal storage drive.
+ 1. Remove the internal storage drive if possible.
  2. If you have a portable device, plug in the power adapter.
  3. Insert your USB stick, then power on the device whilst holding Option ⌥.
  4. Load into SMCTool from the boot menu and let ‘startup.nsh’ run.